yucellgull/VeriBilimiGiris/README.md

-# S
-ample applications with jupyter notebook and numpy pandas matplotlip and tensorflow library usage examples
+# Sample applications with jupyter notebook and numpy pandas matplotlip and tensorflow library usage examples